How Do You Split The Pot In A Poker Game?

-On the surface, splitting pots is easy enough: simply take the pot, split it evenly, and each player takes their winnings.
+On the surface, splitting pots is easy enough: take the pot, split it evenly, and each player takes their winnings.

 This is especially easy when two players have the same five-card hand: each takes half.
-If it’s three or four or more players all with the same hand, divide the pot by the number of players, and each player collects their winnings.
+If it’s three or four or more players, all with the same hand, divide the pot by the number of players, and each player collects their winnings.

-But things can get tricky fast.
+However, things can get tricky fast.

 On the surface, side pots are relatively simple: the main pot usually gets stacked near the player who is all in, and the other two players can bet into the side pot.
-But, when multiple players are all in, there might be more than one side pot: for instance, a player is blinded all in, another player goes all in on the flop, and other players continue betting through the river and turn.
+But, when multiple players are all-in, there might be more than one side pot: for instance, a player is blinded all in, another player goes all-in on the flop, and other players continue betting through the river and turn.